blackstork-io/fabric/docs/language/syntax.md

 # Syntax

 This page describes native syntax of the Fabric Configuration Language (FCL).
-FCL is based on [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (developed by HashiCorp) favored by many other applications for its simplicity, readability and clarity.
+FCL is based on [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (HashiCorp Configuration Language) favored by many applications for simplicity, readability, and clarity.

 Fabric language syntax has two core components: arguments and blocks.